 Poetry for 8th Graders

 Poetry Speaks Who I Am: Poems of Discovery, Inspiration, Independence, and Everything Else.
-Don’t think your budding teenager won’t want to read poetry this summer.
+Don’t think your budding teenager won’t want to read poetry.
 This excellent collection of 100+ classic and contemporary poems was created specifically to speak to your adolescent.
 I was really impressed at the selection of poems and I think you will be too!
 The short format of a poem is appealing to kids who would rather be out bike riding than reading.